-Thus, in the chiral limit and near the UV boundary the finite-temperature profile function of the axial-vector field can be taken the (\ref{2.21}) solution and the thermal $A_{n}(z,T)$ in $r$ coordinate will have form below:
+Thus, in the chiral limit and near the UV boundary, as the finite-temperature profile function of the axial-vector field can be taken the (\ref{2.21}) solution, and the thermal $A_{n}(z, T)$ in $r$ coordinate will have the form below: